 A customer who has a positive experience with a business is more likely to become a repeat and loyal customer.
-In fact, research by American Express found 60% of customers are willing to pay more for a better experience.
-Groundbreaking, I know.
+In fact, a Walker study found that by the end of 2020, customer experience will overtake price and product as the key brand differentiator.

 While this is likely not news to you, understanding a consumer’s buying pattern and creating an effective customer experience strategy around this behavior is a common challenge facing businesses today.

 By utilizing different market research methodologies, businesses of all industries receive a full customer experience analysis to guide their customer experience (CX) strategy.

 Learn how to build your customer experience strategy around detailed CX analysis found through these 3 types of market research methodologies.

 Customer Experience Strategy #1: Customer satisfaction surveys

 Customer satisfaction surveys are an easy and low-cost CX strategy in which companies uncover whether or not their products or services are well received by customers.